World Trade Center (1973–2001): Windows on the World Restaurant

 Windows on the World, the restaurant on the North Tower's 106th and 107th floors, opened in April 1976.
 It was developed by restaurateur Joe Baum at a cost of more than $17 million.
 As well as the main restaurant, two offshoots were located at the top of the North Tower: Hors d'Oeuvrerie (offered a Danish smorgasbord during the day and sushi in the evening) and Cellar in the Sky (a small wine bar).
 Windows on the World also had a wine school program run by Kevin Zraly, who published a book on the course.

 Windows on the World was forced to close following the 1993 World Trade Center bombing as the explosion damaged receiving areas, storage and parking spots used by the restaurant complex.
 On May 12, 1994, the Joseph Baum & Michael Whiteman Company won the contract to run the restaurants after Windows's former operator, Inhilco, gave up its lease.
 After its reopening on June 26, 1996, the Greatest Bar on Earth and Cellar in the Sky (reopened after Labor Day) replaced the original restaurant offshoots.
-In 1999, Cellar in the Sky was changed into an American steakhouse and renamed as Wild Blue.
+In 1999, Cellar in the Sky was changed into an American steakhouse and renamed Wild Blue.
 In 2000 (its last full year of operation), Windows on the World reported revenues of $37 million, making it the highest-grossing restaurant in the United States.
 The Skydive Restaurant, which was a 180-seat cafeteria on the 44th floor of 1 WTC conceived for office workers, was also operated by Windows on the World.

 In its last iteration, Windows on the World received mixed reviews.
 Ruth Reichl, a New York Times food critic, said in December 1996 that "nobody will ever go to Windows on the World just to eat, but even the fussiest food person can now be content dining at one of New York's favorite tourist destinations".
 She gave the restaurant two out of four stars, signifying a "very good" quality.
 In his 2009 book Appetite, William Grimes wrote that, "At Windows, New York was the main course".
 In 2014, Ryan Sutton of Eater.com compared the now-destroyed restaurant's cuisine to that of its replacement, One World Observatory.
 He said, "Windows helped usher in a new era of captive audience dining in that the restaurant was a destination in itself, rather than a lazy by-product of the vital institution it resided in."